 On Thursday morning, my mum, brother and I got ready to head to Surry Hills for the day.
-About a year back, my parents and I had gone to this lovely little cafe called Kurtosh, and I really wanted to go again, so we decided to head to Surry hills and then maybe continue on to the city and Bondi, where we have Australia’s most famous and busy beach!
+About a year back, my parents and I visited this lovely little cafe called Kurtosh and I had really wanted to go again.
+So, we decided to head to Surry Hills and then continue on to the City and Bondi, where we have Australia’s most famous and busy beach!

-Then, a bit later on, while my mum and brother stayed at the park, I went to check out some of the stores.
-There was a fancy florist that had the most beautiful flowers- I had to stop myself from buying a bunch!
+Later on, while my mum and brother stayed at the park, I went to check out some of the stores.
+There was a fancy Florist that had the most beautiful flowers- I had to stop myself from buying a bunch!
 Next to the Florist was a shop called Chilli Coral that sold quirky trinkets and homewares.
 I had fifty dollars to spend so had a look around to see if I liked anything.

 Many of the jewellery pieces they had looked like they should be featured in a Frankie magazine.
 As I got to the back of the store, I realised they had display rooms upstairs with more things.
 I went up and looked in a few rooms- they were absolutely stunning and had been styled to perfection.
 How satisfying would it be to set up the gorgeous displays you see in those high end stores?

 Many had chandeliers and pastel bedding.
 Light streamed in from windows and there was just so much happiness around.
 Some of my favourite things included an aztec print rug with lots of tassels and gold, black and white embroidery.
 There was also lots of rainforests prints.
 As much as I wanted just about everything in that shop, they had pretty hefty price tags.
 I ended up buying a pack of rose gold fairy lights and peach earrings with silver tassels.